0. information on the processing of personal data by DOCX GmbH

 If a video interview is conducted, we only store the technically necessary data, but not the interview itself.

-To whom we transmit your data.
+To whom we transfer your data.

 A transfer of personal data to third parties is not intended.